Recently they got together to share their experiences about how technology can transform the educational experience.

 Adding more interaction, particularly where it’s scheduled into the narrative, shouldn’t be a reason for going off course.
 But at the same time, the dialogue created by the interaction shouldn’t be ignored, but encouraged.
 It’s your audience or class thinking around the topic, voicing opinion, challenging assumptions – the things they couldn’t do easily if they were just reading a book or watching a video.

 So I guess the answer I’m getting to is that you still need a lecture structure, and obviously some key points to make, but within that framework there should be scope for exploration of interesting things, and real classroom engagement.

 Steve: In the educational world, we often talk about the 'flipping the classroom' - putting the onus on the learners to do the heavy lifting, rather than being passive.
 One way interaction can be used is to show who's prepared well - but this often brings a kind of shame on the rest.
 Do you have thoughts on when identifying respondents is better than anonymity?

 Mike: This hits one of the key benefits that technology brings to the classroom.
 Traditional engagement exercises are very open and, as you know, this can have some distortive effects.
 For example, introverted people might be less engaged generally, or actively avoid participating.
 On the other hand, particularly charismatic or vocal students could influence the answers of those still undecided, so as an educator you’re not getting a true measure of their abilities.
-A tool that enables instant and unbiased Q&A is therefore a useful addition to any teacher’s arsenal.
+A tool that enables instant and unbiased Q&A is therefore a useful addition to any tutor’s arsenal.

 The other benefit is that while there is anonymity in the room, there’s no reason why the students can’t be identified to the teacher in the analytics platform.
 This allows the educator to benefit from information specific to each student, and tailor their teaching accordingly, without the stigma created by the openness of the classroom.